bitcoin-dot-org/Bitcoin.org/en/full-node.md

 you.
 On most distributions, this will cause Bitcoin Core daemon to be automatically started each time you reboot your computer.

-If you're a expert system administrator and want to use an init script instead, see [the init scripts directory in Bitcoin Core's source tree](https://github.com/bitcoin/bitcoin/tree/master/contrib/init).
+If you're an expert system administrator and want to use an init script instead, see [the init scripts directory in Bitcoin Core's source tree](https://github.com/bitcoin/bitcoin/tree/master/contrib/init).
 </div>